-The absolute photometry technique is dedicated to obtain absolute magnitudes in any of the standard photometric systems (e.g. as the Johnson-Morgan or UBV photometric system which is the most useful one, Johnson & Morgan 1953).
+The absolute photometry technique is dedicated to obtain absolute magnitudes in any of the standard photometric systems (e.g. as the Johnson-Morgan or UBV photometric system which is the most useful one).
 In the particular case of solar system objects the absolute magnitude is, by definition, the apparent magnitude of the object when it is located at 1 AU from the Sun and from the observer at any particular filter.
 Consult deliverable D5.6 for a detailed description and applications of this technique.

-List of works related to absolute photometry measurements in the SBNAF context at date 7-April-2018.
+List of works related to absolute photometry measurements in the SBNAF context at date 12-April-2019.
 A brief list of SBNAF-related measurements is included for each work (other publicly available data sets not related to SBNAF are often used within these publications).
-Updates respect to deliverable D5.6 - 'Observational publications' are marked in boldface.
+Updates respect to deliverables D5.6 and D5.7 are marked in boldface.